-Depending on where we decide to build our shipping container home, and how/if our containers are combined, our home may not even need a roof.
+Depending on where we decide to build our shipping container cash for home, and how/if our containers are combined, our home may not even need a roof.
 If we do need a roof, or just want one for appearance sake, it’s really not that hard to build one.
 A simple low pitched (3:12 or 4:12) shed roof, if one likes that look, is probably the easiest and cheapest to build.
 Be sure to keep in mind how one is going to insulate the roof, and whether or not we will need access under the roof to do it.

 9. Cut out openings

 Removing metal from our containers is only necessary if we need passage between the containers, or we plan to add window and/or door openings to the container walls.
 There are lots of ways to cut through container steel, including a plasma cutter, cutting torch, grinder, and even a jig saw.

 10. Remove or encapsulate the flooring

 Unfortunately, the wooden floors of nearly all shipping containers are treated with various pesticides.
 Some “experts” act as if it’s nuclear waste and needs to be removed in every case, and the uninformed simply ignore it completely and use it as is.
 This is something that needs to be decided on a case by case basis depending on the container’s initial chemical treatment and usage history, but this is a decision that each person will need to make for themselves.

 11. Seal the cracks